Prairie Embrace by Rosanne Bittner is a Western and Native American zebra historical romance involving abuse, love, and resilience.

 Bottom Line on Prairie Embrace

-Prairie Embrace is nowhere near as good as Ms. Bittner’s gold standard “Savage Destiny” series.
+Prairie Embrace is a fine book, but nowhere near as good as Ms. Bittner’s gold standard “Savage Destiny” series.

 Only her writing style compels me to give the book 4 stars.
 Without that, I would give it a lower rating.